d-michail/python-jgrapht/docs/tutorial.rst

 Some algorithms are able to tolerate this, others do not.
 Thus, it is important to read the documentation of each algorithm in order to check whether such cases are tolerated.
-Some algorithms raise a :py:class:`ValueError` in case they detect this.
+Some algorithms raise a :py:class:`ValueError` in case they detect that they are running on a graph that contains either self-loops or multiple-edges.

 If the graph is constructed to not allow self-loops and/or multiple-edges, an attempt to add such an edge will also raise a :py:class:`ValueError`.